k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

   Cannot execute the query due to missing WHERE clause on the IID column.
   ~~~

-  Note that this feature enables querying Fabric by various external systems (such as BI) that are not familiar with the Fabric syntax.
+  This feature enables querying Fabric by various external systems (such as BI) that are not familiar with the Fabric syntax.
 They can use standard SQL language rather than the Fabric **GET** command.
 For external connection to Fabric, AUTO_MDB_SCOPE=true should be set via the [Fabric Connection URL](04_fabric_commands.md#fabric-setting-via-jdbc-connection-url).

-* **SET DEFAULT** command, can be used to reset all the related parameters set on a session level to their default value.
+* **SET DEFAULT** command, can be used to reset all related session-level parameters to their default value.
-* **SET DB_PROXY** command, can be used to activate an operations' scope toward the specified DB interface, so that until it is turned off, all operations are done against this interface.
+* **SET DB_PROXY** command, can be used to activate an operation's scope toward the specified DB interface, so that until it is turned off, all operations are done against this interface.
   * Syntax: ``` SET DB_PROXY [= <interface name>]```
-  * Description: Activates an operations' scope toward the specified DB interface, so that until it is turned off, all operations are done against this interface.
+  * Description: Activates an operation's scope toward the specified DB interface, so that until it is turned off, all operations are done against this interface.

-  * If interface name is not specified, the command will show the current interface name.
+  * If the interface name is not specified, the command will show the current interface name.

   * To turn it off use: set db_proxy=off.
   * A new parameter was added to config.ini called ENABLE_DB_INTERFACE_PROXY, it is set by default to FALSE.
 Set it to TRUE to enable using this new command.